Apr 26, 2023 · Blogging

 “Award-winning web design and high-converting web design are not the same category.”

-That sentence belongs above every social campaign brief.
+That sentence belongs above every campaign brief.

 What Comes Next